jamescarternyc/hello-world/README.md

 # hello-world
 Just another repository

-So that humans get me

 I'm just a guy.
+Walking on the moon.
+With my trumpet and platoon.